jsforce/jsforce-website/src/documents/document/index.html.md

 Similar to Salesforce Bulk API, first create bulk job by `Bulk#createJob(sobjectType, operation)` through `bulk` API object in connection object.

-Next, create a new batch in the job, by calling `Job#createBatch()` through the job object created previously.
+Next, create a new batch in the job, by calling `Bulk-Job#createBatch()` through the job object created previously.

 ```javascript
 var job = conn.bulk.createJob("Account", "insert");
 var batch = job.createBatch();
 ```

-Then bulk load the records by calling `Batch#execute(input)` of created batch object, passing the records in `input` argument.
+Then bulk load the records by calling `Bulk-Batch#execute(input)` of created batch object, passing the records in `input` argument.

 When the batch is queued in Salesforce, it is notified by `queue` event, and you can get job ID and batch ID.